Discover Your EDGE and Stand Out from the Crowd

 Walker School students can participate in mentoring partnerships to develop a professional network and receive professional guidance.
 There are two ways to get involved in mentoring:

 Webster Mentoring Program

 Mentors provide one-on-one guidance and support to students by interacting with them, exchanging ideas, and sharing their experiences and knowledge of career paths.
 Mentors serve as role models and leaders as they help students reach their career goals.
 This program is open to all University alumni, parents, donors and friends and is open to all Webster students to benefit as a mentee.

 RBC Mentor Network

 Walker School undergraduate students are invited to participate in the Regional Business Council (RBC) Mentor Network.
 Students are individually paired with a CEO or top executive of an RBC company to receive practical, real-world knowledge and advice on post-graduate opportunities.
 This is a selective program with a focus on students committed to the St. Louis Region.
-Applications for 2021-2022 will open in August 2021.

 School of Business & Technology